openconnectivityfoundation/development-support/otgc/README.md

 ## launch the OTGC on Linux (x86-debian)

-Once installed, the OTGC can be launched by executing /usr/bin/otgc.sh at the bash prompt, or by searching for the "OTGC" app launcher .
+Once installed, the OTGC can be launched by executing /usr/bin/otgc.sh at the bash prompt, or by searching for the "OTGC" app launcher.

-## install OTGC on Android (5.0.1 or later)
+## Install OTGC on Android

+Only available for Android 5.0.1 or later.

-make sure that the android device has the "Unknown sources" installation option enabled. e.g. this enables that apks can be installed that are not in google play.
+Make sure that the android device has the "Unknown sources" installation option enabled e.g. this enables that apks can be installed that are not in google play.
 How to do this varies per Android version and vendor, please look at the vendor site or google on "Unknown sources".